StakeReloadXS/StakeReloadXS/README.md

-# **📝 StakeReloadXS Version 1.3.0 Latest**
+# **📝StakeReloadXS Version 1.3.0 Latest**
 **September 10, 2023**

 # **Updates:**
 ### **System:**
-+ Improve stability for smartphone users.
++ ⚙️ Improved stability for mobile users.
-+ Separate fee for stream codes and daily codes.
++ ⚙️ Updated costs.
-+ Remove /faucet URL, please use /vipclub (asia) or /vvipclub (europe).
++ ⚙️ Split URLs for increased performance enhancements: use /vipclub (Asia) | /vvipclub (Europe).

 ### **Captcha Solving Performance:**
-1. Reduce minimum captcha solving time from 7s to 2.8s.
-2. Improve average captcha solving time from 22s to 13s.
-3. Reduce max retry code drop from 7 to 3.
-4. Show captcha solving time in logs.
-5. Credits refund automatically when failed to get captcha result.
+- 💲 Reduced captcha solving times by more than 5 seconds.
+- 💲 Improved reliability of solved captchas.
+- 💲 Improved captcha worker availability.
+- 💲 Added captcha times to logs.
+- 💲 Fixed credit refunds due to unavailability of workers.

 ### **New Features:**
-1. Claim bonus link (weekly, monthly, pre/post monthly) manual & auto - no success fee.
+- 🔥 Claim bonus link (weekly, monthly, pre/post monthly) manual & auto - no success fee.
-2. Activate promo code (activate affiliate reloads, etc) - zero cost - no captcha needed.
+- 🔥 Activate promo code (activate affiliate reloads, etc) - zero cost - no captcha needed.
-3. Option to disable claim Daily Bonus for Stake US.
+- 🔥 Option to disable claim Daily Bonus for Stake US.
-4. Display balance of selected currency.
+- 🔥 Display balance of selected currency.
-5. Option to check code availability before request captcha (turn it off if you got problem with rate limit, usually happen when you set too many accounts in 1 IP).
+- 🔥 Option to check code availability before request captcha
+>_Note: turn it off if you got problem with rate limit, usually happen when you set too many accounts in 1 IP_

-## **Pricing Changes:**
+## **Pricing💰Changes:**
-### **COM:**
+### **COM🌐:**
-1. Reduce success fee for stream codes from 250 to 200 credits.
++ ➕ Reduce success fee for stream codes from 250 to 200 credits.
-2. Increase success fee for daily codes from 250 to 350 credits (to pay the code hunter).
++ ➕ Increase success fee for daily codes from 250 to 350 credits (to pay the code hunter).
-### **US:**
+### **US⭐:**
-1. Reduce success fee for stream code from 250 to 175 credits.
++ ➖ Reduced success fee for stream code from 250 to 175 credits.
-2. Reduce success fee for Daily Bonus from 75 to 30 credits.
++ ➖ Reduced success fee for Daily Bonus from 75 to 30 credits.
 >_Note: one of our AI Solver still partially fixed, you may get several captcha errors but it won't consume credits and will retry quickly._

 ### **Promocode:**
-1000free
+**1000free**
+>_Note:
-1. Any new user who uses this will be credited a temporary balance for a no deposit trial amount.
+> Any new user who uses this will be credited a temporary balance for a no deposit trial amount._

-#### **Thank you, everyone, for your continued support.**
+_**Thank you, everyone, for your continued support.**_

 ## **All Features:**
 - ✔️ Support across every OS including mobile.